watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-buttons/README.md

 - How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance function to send a message to the assistant when a button is clicked.
 - How to use the [**updateHistoryUserDefined**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updateHistoryUserDefined) instance function to record which button was clicked in session history so it will be remembered when web chat is reloaded.
 - How to use data stored in session history to change how a custom response is displayed when web chat is reloaded.

-**For a full walk through of how this code works, please visit [the tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-custom-buttons) in the Watson Assistant documentation.**

 ## Running the Code